Weather in Iceland

 Snow is not so bad.
-It is pretty and fluffy.
-Except when it is coming straight at your face and you cannot see where you are going.
+It is pretty and fluffy except when it comes straight at your face, and you cannot see where you are going.

-It is quite a common sight to see cars ending up in a snow ditch during winter because the road is not quite visible and the driver ends up driving off the road.
+It is expected to see cars ending up in a snow ditch during winter because the road is not entirely visible, and the driver ends up driving off the road.

 Driving in snowing weather is not as easy as many might imagine.
 If you have never done this before, be extra careful.
-Read up on some tips on driving in snow and understand the handling of your vehicle before heading out.
+Read up on some tips on driving in snow and understand how to handle your vehicle before heading out.

-Snowy conditions and icy conditions usually go hand-in-hand so two bad do not make one good.
+Snowy and icy conditions usually go hand-in-hand, so two bad things do not make one good.

 This is painful.
-It is like being stabbed by thousands of ice needles or like having thousands of golf balls shot at you.
+It is like being stabbed by thousands of ice needles or having thousands of golf balls shot at you.
 Not pleasant at all.
-When it hails, find shelter, fast.
+When it hails, find shelter fast.

-Although in Iceland, golf-ball-size hailing is not very common, the usual hailing is painful enough.
+Although golf-ball-sized hailing is not very common in Iceland, the usual hailing is painful enough.

-If you are driving when it hails, just keep driving.
+If you are driving when it hails, keep going.
 Don’t stop.
-The hail might not kill you but stop in the middle of the road will.
-If it is hailing very badly and you need to stop, find a safe place to stop by the side of the road.
+The hail might not kill you, but stop in the middle of the road will.
+If it is hailing very badly and you need to stop, find a safe place to stop by the side of the highway.

 Rain is mostly nothing.
-In Iceland, we do not have downpours like in tropical or temperate countries.
+We do not have downpours in Iceland like in tropical or temperate countries.
 Our rain falls horizontally.
-Umbrella doesn’t really work in Iceland so most people do not even own one.
+Umbrellas don’t work in Iceland, so most people do not even own one.
 Get yourself a raincoat or a waterproof outer shell.
-That will be good enough to keep you dry.
+That will be good enough to keep you dry (kind of).

-The thing about too much rain is that it might cause landslide and this is something that you might need to take note of, especially if you will be driving in the fjords.
+The thing about too much rain is that it might cause landslides, which you might need to take note of, especially if you will be driving in the fjords.

 Check https://en.vedur.is/ for any warnings.

-Fog causes disorientation and it will be extra bad if you are hiking without a clear path to follow.
-People have gotten lost in the fog and are found somewhere far from where they thought they should be.
+Fog causes disorientation, and it won’t be good if you are hiking without a clear path.
+People have gotten lost in the mist and are far from where they thought they should be.

-Fog is not scary, but getting lost in a fog might put you in a dangerous situation and that can be scary.
-If you are not sure where you are going, it will really be better to just wait it out.
+Fog is not scary, but getting lost in a fog might put you in a dangerous situation, and that can be scary.
+If you are unsure where you are going, it will be better to wait it out.

-With all these said, be careful when traveling in Iceland.
-People have died messing with the weather here so please do not add yourself to the body count.
+With all these said, be careful when travelling in Iceland.
+People have died messing with the weather here, so please do not add yourself to the body count.